KRX189/markdown-portfolio/_includes/04-lists.md

 - Hyouka
 - Oregairu

-# Some of the I've played
+# Some of the games I've played
 - Prince of Persia
 - God of war
 - Street fighter